DavidButterfield/Random/README.md

 <SMALL><em>It could add or count from zero to seven; clock cycled manually using white tab at far right</em></SMALL>
 ![1969 Digicomp](https://github.com/DavidButterfield/Random/blob/master/Digicomp.jpg "1969 Digicomp plastic digital computer")

-<b>1973: Compucorp 025E Desktop 'Programmable Calculator'</b> &mdash; full assembly language computer
+<b>1973: Compucorp 025E Desktop 'Programmable Calculator'</b> &mdash; full machine-language computer
 <SMALL><em>
 While a high-school junior I wrote the program my school used to compute student Grade Point Averages
 (Today I would know enough to warn them they should check mine by hand, but it didn't occur to me at the time)